-- Take dough out of the fridge and let it sit on the counter for a few minutes to soften slightly for easy rolling.
-On a lightly floured surface, roll the dough out into an 30 cm (12 inch) circle, then place gently into a 26 cm (10 inch) tart pan (preferably with a removable bottom).Cover pan with plastic wrap and place in the freezer until firm, about 30 minutes.
+- Take the dough out of the fridge and let it sit on the counter for a few minutes to soften slightly for easy rolling.
+On a lightly floured surface, roll the dough out into a 30 cm (12 inch) circle, then place gently into a 26 cm (10 inches) tart pan (preferably with a removable bottom).Cover pan with plastic wrap and place in the freezer until firm, about 30 minutes.

 - Preheat oven to 190C (375F).